So you and your man have split, but you are still in love with him and want to get him back? Not unusual!

 While there is no set formula for this, if your man is hurt about something you said or did, it will be difficult to make any progress at all unless you address that first.

-If he is not stuck on some injustice (perceived or real) by your hand, and has had a chance to mellow?
-Then it is your job to keep him mellow (do not trigger a bad memory) and a good way to do that is to talk about a good memory!
+If he is not stuck on some injustice (perceived or real) by your hand and has had a chance to mellow?
+Then it is your job to keep him mellow (do not trigger a lousy memory,) and an excellent way to do that is to talk about a good memory!

-Good vibes are key to talking your man around to your way of thinking.
+Good vibes are essential to talking your man around to your way of thinking.